 d'artiste: Digital Painting Master Class (non-fiction) - I co-wrote a book on digital painting techniques with Linda Bergkvist, John Wallin Liberto, and Philip Straub, published by Ballistic Publishing.

-bLend (feature film) - bLend is a crime drama about a bank heist with a heavy racial slant.
-The film indulges racial stereotypes, then completely destroy them with a shocking plot twist that will forever change the way you feel about those stereotypes.
+bLend (feature film) - bLend is a crime drama that uses a bank heist to explore racial relations.
+The film indulges racial stereotypes, then destroy them with a shocking plot twist that will forever change the way you feel about those stereotypes.

 What Dreams Are Worth (short film) - A short film idea I submitted to the Atom Films competition.
 While living in China, I experienced classism in such a way that was completely different fom the United States, and that observation became the inspiration.